Department of English

 Postdoctoral Acting Instructor.
 University of Washington, Department of English.
 Seattle, WA.
 Winter-Summer 2010.

 Annotating Modernism: Marginalia and Pedagogy from Virginia Woolf to the Confessional Poets.
 Monograph.
-Routledge, Under Contract.
+Routledge, May 2020.

 The Bloomsbury Handbook to Sylvia Plath.
 Collection co-edited with Anita Helle and Maeve O’Brien.
 Bloomsbury Academic, 2021.
 26 Contributors.